 • Navigational System/GPS

-• Additional driver – choose to add one or more additional drivers to your rental at a cost per day. (make sure you do this if more than one person will be driving the car)
+• Free additional driver – choose to add one or more additional driver to your rental at a cost per day. (make sure you do this if more than one person will be driving the car)

 TIP – Watch out for those added charges!
 You can avoid paying for extra service by foregoing the GPS and using Google Maps with your mobile phone.
 Alternatively, you can download the Here WeGo app and use it to help you navigate.
 Check with your airline as they might allow you to bring a child seat on board the aircraft free, saving you the need to rent one while driving in Spain.
 All these extra costs can add up so do your homework before you rent a car.